OpsLevel/community-integrations/custom_integration_mapping/jira/JiraTickets.md

 1.  **Run Test**: Use the "Run Test" feature within the custom integration interface.
 This will execute the API call to Jira, return the actual payload, and allow you to inspect the data, verifying how it maps to properties and which new components will be created.
 2.  **Save Configuration**: Save your Extraction and Transform Definitions.
-3.  **Enable Sync**: Ensure the integration sync is enabled.
-OpsLevel will automatically pull data daily by default, or you can manually kick off a sync.
-You can also schedule the sync to run every 1 hour.
-4.  **Observe Components**: Once the sync completes, you will see your Jira tickets appear as new `Jira Ticket` components in your OpsLevel catalog.
+3.  **Observe Components**: Once the sync completes, you will see your Jira tickets appear as new `Jira Ticket` components in your OpsLevel catalog.
     *   **Managed Properties**: Properties managed by the integration (e.g., Status, Summary) will be **locked** and cannot be updated directly from the OpsLevel UI or API; updates must come via the integration itself.
     *   **Relationships**: The relationships you defined (Associated Service, Associated Team) will be automatically established.
 For instance, looking at a Service or Team component will show the inverse relationship, listing associated Jira tickets.